 See the Patagonia 850 Down Sleeping Bag

 Weight: 1 lb.
 6.1 oz.

 What we like: Premium build and functional, quilt design.

 What we don’t: Need to wear a beanie or hooded jacket in cold weather.

 All of the options above are mummy bags, but some ultralighters favor a different design altogether: a sleeping quilt.
 Gone is the large mummy hood, which can work out if you bring a beanie or a lightweight down jacket with a hood.
-In addition, quilts are designed to be used with a sleeping pad.
-You can sleep in them like a traditional sleeping bag, but most people open them up and wrap them around their sleeping pad (make sure to get a pad with a proper R-value for insulation from the ground).
-The result is good comfort, significant weight savings, and a minimalist design that thru hikers and other ounce counters love.
-You also can save a little bit of money in the process as quilts have less total down fill.
+You can sleep in them like a traditional sleeping bag, but most people open them up and connect them to their sleeping pad (make sure to get a pad with a proper R-value for insulation from the ground).
+The result is a little less comfort because you’re sleeping directly on the pad, significant weight savings, and a minimalist design that thru hikers and other ounce counters love.

 See the Katabatic Gear Flex 22

 Temperature rating: 15°F